5 Ways to Make Money Writing Emails

 They may never even mention a product or service.
 But the entire piece of content is preparing the reader for the solution the product provides.
 And at the end, there will be a clear call-to-action to learn more by visiting a sales promo or other type of sales copy.

 This is a great opportunity for writers who “get” content …

 Along with great fees, this one can be set up on retainer — where you agree to write a set amount of pieces each month, and your clients in return will pay you the same amount month after month.

 This is where my direct-response copywriter friends will want to live … mainly because it’s where you can expect the highest pay ($750 to $1,250).
 Unlike the other emails, in this one, you are going to ask for the sale.
 And the closer you are to the sale, the more you can expect to make.

 If you’ve taken the time to learn about direct-response copywriting and put those superpowers to use — but don't have the interest, focus, time, or attention span to write a 20-page sales letter — this opportunity is for you!

 So, you can see, there are loads of ways to make money writing emails …

-Now that you've got an idea of some of the in-demand email projects you can write, it’s really a matter of deciding whom you want to write for …
+Now that you've got an idea of some of the in-demand email projects you can write, what’s the next step to getting paid to write them?

 At AWAI, we've been teaching aspiring writers how to craft emails for years.